loadletter/multi-screensaver/README.md

  - libxpm-dev

 #####Optional
- - xscreensaver (MATE/KDE/Gnome-screensaver will probably run it fine, but on a black background you will only see multi)
+ - xscreensaver (MATE/KDE/Gnome-screensaver will probably run it fine, but the background will be black)
  - xwininfo from the x11-utils package (See standalone usage below)

 #### Building